Cryokinetics is a rehabilitation technique involving ice application followed by progressive active exercises.

-Cryokinetics basically allows exercise which is pain-free, relatively soon after the injury.
-The anaesthesia (numbness) arising from ice application does not remove pain sensing mechanisms, it only removes the current pain (from tissue damage).
-Due to this, if active exercises are too vigorous pain will still occur.
+The anaesthesia or numbness arising from ice application does not remove pain-sensing mechanisms, it only removes the current pain from tissue damage.
+Therefore, if active exercises are too vigorous pain will still occur.

-Cold should be applied for a maximum of twenty minutes which should be sufficient to produce the numbed response which is required.
-The process can be repeated for 5 minutes to 're-numb' the area if necessary.
+Apply cold therapy for a maximum of twenty minutes to produce a numbing effect.
+Repeat for five minutes to re-numb the area if necessary.

+Increase Cryokinetic exercises gradually so long as they are pain-free.
 The key to the success of cryokinetics appears to be progressing as quickly as possible from one exercise to the other.
-Unlike conventional rehabilitation programs where a certain number of reps must be completed, if the athlete can perform the exercise, smoothy and pain free then they can progress.
+Unlike conventional rehabilitation programs where a certain number of reps must be completed, if the athlete can perform the exercise, smoothly, and pain-free then they can progress.

-- Exercise increases blood flow to the injured area, vital in healing (after bleeding has stopped)
+- Exercise increases blood flow to the injured area, vital in healing, once the initial acute phase has passed and any bleeding has stopped.

-- Swelling in reduced dramatically through the combination of cooling and exercise
+- Swelling is reduced dramatically through the combination of cooling and exercise.